jiyfeng/uva-advanced-nlp/README.md

 Please use this [question form](files/question.md) for the prerequisites evaluation.
 If you are confident to answer 80% of the questions without referring any textbook or paper, then you are ready for this course.

-## 2 Schedule
+## 2. Schedule

-The detail schedule of this course can be found on [this page](files/schedule.md).
+- The course schedule with topics can be found on [this page](files/schedule.md).
+- Presentation schedule is in [this online form](https://docs.google.com/spreadsheets/d/1IJZFfohVO4Rvt9XhhCjVgA5IXvHEcSki4sdy2AobiqQ/edit#gid=0).

-## 3 Readings
+## 3. Readings

-For paper presentation, please select from the following reading list
+For presentation, please select papers from the following list.
+Most of the papers are from the conferences in 2018 and the upcoming ICLR 2019.

 - [Reading list](files/reading-list.md)

-## 4 Assignments and Grading Policy
+## 4. Assignments and Grading Policy

 ### 4.1 Assignments